 Drain the vegetables and return them to the bottom pan.

 Some people like to add them to a food processor or blender to make a puree, but usually a little bit of texture is retained in the mash.
 That's why I like to manually combine the two cooked vegetables.

 Add the butter and cream and mash together a little more.

 Season to taste with salt and white pepper.

 Transfer into a serving dish and garnish with a nice knob of butter.

 Hope you all enjoy this ever so Irish vegetable side dish.
-Here’s the printable recipe:
+Here's a short video summarizing the steps.